aniabrown/hpc-carpentry-WHPC/_episodes/17-responsiblity.md

 be created using tools like `tar` and `zip`.
 We have already met `tar` when we talked about data transfer earlier.

-> ## Consider the best way to transfer data
-> If you are transferring large amounts of data you will need to think about what may affect your transfer
-> performance.
-It is always useful to run some tests that you can use to extrapolate how long it will
-> take to transfer your data.
+If you are transferring large amounts of data it is always useful to run some tests that you can use to extrapolate how long it will take to transfer your data.

->
-> If you have many files, it is best to combine them into an archive file before you transfer them using a
-> tool such as `tar`.
-{: .callout}
+## Getting help

+If you believe you may have unusual needs, such as needing to transfer very large amounts of data to the cluster, talk to the support team for the cluster you are using -- you should be able to find their contact details in the cluster documentation.
+They are there to help, and in general will be much happier answering a query ahead of time than needing to fix something after the fact!

+After checking the cluster documentation, the support team is also your first port of call for any general advice on how to use the system.
+Depending on the cluster, the preferred method of contact may be direct email to the support team, or there may be a forum that is public for all users to view.

+Finally, there will often be further training available for the particular cluster you are using.
+Many clusters will have a mailing list with updates on these events as well as important notices for users such as maintenance shut downs.

 {% include links.md %}